singer-io/getting-started/PROPOSALS.md

 # Add structure detection and selection

-STRUCTURE is an optional argument pointing to a JSON file containing extra configuration about the structures that the streamer should sync.

-In discover mode, the streamer outputs messages about the structure of the available data to stdout.
-For example, a streamer that sources data from a database, would output the available schemas, tables, and columns in discover mode.
-Support of the `discover` command is optional, and streamers should fail if discover is invoked but not supported.
+## Use case

+For some data sources, it would be desirable to provide a more where the tap can detect what tables or fields are available, and to allow a user to select which fields to retrieve.

+## Solution

+Add an optional `--discover` flag that causes the tap to print out a "STRUCTURE" message describing the data structures that are available to the tap.
+Add a `--structure STRUCTURE` option that indicates that the tap should read the STRUCTURE file in and use that to determine which data structures to sync.

+Support for these two options should be optional, and a tap should fail if it is invoked with options it doesn't support.

-### Structure
+### Structure File

 The structure is an optional configuration file that can be used to configure which data structures the streamer captures in sync